Dark Souls: Prepare to Die edition should be renamed Dark Souls: Hope You Have Rage Insurance on Your Computer.

 If asked, “What games made you cry?” what would you say?
 One of the popular answers might be Aeris’ unexpected death in Final Fantasy VII.
 Others might mention how the artsy Shadow of the Colossus gave them a case of the misty eyes.

 Those are both great answers, but the kind of crying I’m talking about, in this instance, is the unhealthier kind.
-The white-knuckled, I’m so-f@#king-furious-I’m-going-to-smash-some-s@#t-right-now, rage kind of crying.
+The white-knuckled, I’m [email protected]#king-furious-I’[email protected]#t-right-now, rage kind of crying.
 The type of situation where you dump every ounce of your being into one objective, only to have it quickly and viciously ripped away from you, as if you were a house fly challenging an elephant to a duel.
 The condescending, “Thank you, Mario, but our princess is in another castle,” but only times a million.

 Dark Souls: Prepare to Die Edition is appropriately named.
 It’s a bully of a game, and it will beat you up, and knock you down, time and time again.